 Propagating plants can be a great way to add to your collection, and they make fun gifts to offer friends and family.
-Many plants can be propagated from cuttings, including pine trees (Pinus spp.), although it's generally easier to grow them from seeds.
-The Mugo pine (Pinus mugo, U.S. Department of Agriculture plant hardiness zones 2b through 8a) and Eastern white pine (Pinus strobus, USDA zones 3a through 8a) are among the pine species that can be grown from hardwood cuttings.
+Many plants can be propagated from cuttings, including pine trees (Pinus spp.).
+The Mugo pine (Pinus mugo, USDA zones 2-8) and Eastern white pine (Pinus strobus, zones 3-8) are among the easiest pine species that can be rooted from cuttings.
 To successfully grow pine trees from cuttings, follow the proper steps for taking the cuttings and planting and caring for them.

 Video of the Day

 Taking the right cuttings from a pine tree is important to successful propagation.
 It depends on the stage of growth of the stems as to when you take cuttings.
 For example, mugo pine is best rooted from softwood cuttings, while Eastern white pine is best rooted from hardwood cuttings.
 Softwood is the new growth, which is still soft and pliable, and hardwood is older growth, which is older and hardened.

 The best time to take softwood cuttings from pine trees generally is during May, June, and July when the new growth has flushed but has not hardened yet.
 The best time to take hardwood cuttings is during winter, when the tree is dormant.